aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

      Example: mlops-lambda-code-jdd-9d055090

+     **WARNING:** Make sure you are using the correct bucket that was created by the CloudFormation template with the naming standard above.

 4. Click **Upload** in the upper left corner to uploaded pre-packaged lambda functions to your bucket

     * Click **Add files** and select all 4 lambda functions from the 2-Bring-Your-Own/lambda-code/MLOps-BYO*.zip directory in this repository that were download/cloned to your local laptop in step #1